For information on Virtual Sunday School for all ages during this time away from our church buildings, click here.

 Challenger Class (grades 4 & 5) – Challenger Classroom 2nd Floor

 4th and 5th graders are curious about their faith journey, have questions about what it means to be a Reformed Presbyterian and want to help others.
 This spirited group will work through all of these!
-They will learn how the Presbyterian Church was founded, participate in the Unity Build for Habitat for Humanity, lead the children’s message in 10:30 service and go on a fall retreat to Tickfaw State Park.
+We will study what it means to be a Reformed Presbyterian, the 10 commandments, Psalm 23, Jesus’ parables and the Lord’s Prayer.
+Our fall retreat will be November 2 – 4 at Tickfaw State Park.
 For information about this group, contact Michele Murphy at Michele@scapc.org

 Sunday Nursery Care (0-3 years old)